tribixbite/awesome/README.md

 *   [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful home server OS for self-hosting with an app store.
 Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi 4, any Ubuntu/Debian system, or a VPS.
 *   [mynftgg/nft-project](https://github.com/mynftgg/nft-project) - Game code for mynftgg
 *   [paul-schaaf/spl-token-ui](https://github.com/paul-schaaf/spl-token-ui) - Interface for creating and managing SPL Tokens
-*   [Alaanor/beatlist](https://github.com/Alaanor/beatlist) - Beatlist is an app to manage playlists and beatmaps for the game Beat Saber.

 ## C++